 arms, through years of practise.

 Push hands is just the first stage; a game of balance to maintain ones own centre, whilst disrupting the opponents centre, but then students work toward a more freestyle approach where they learn to improvise the learned skills and techniques.
-To learn Taiji martial art it is necessary also to study and practice the solo forms to allow the body time to move correctly and naturally, and develop the correct structure and unique 'shenfa' (body method).
+To learn Taiji martial art it is necessary to study and practice the solo forms to develop the correct structure and unique 'shenfa' (body method).

-the balance of relaxation and tension is well trained, movement can become far more efficient.
+the 'shenfa' is well trained, movement can become far more efficient.
 Power is not held back or disrupted by tense muscles and so can flow freely.
 This eventually means that almost any part of the body can be used to attack or